 During Babb’s tenure at Inverness, the club hosted the Colorado Open six times (1992-97), becoming just the second home course in the history of the event after the tournament moved from Hiwan Golf Club.

-In addition to being an outstanding golf professional and teacher, Babb was a very good player in his own right.
+In addition to being an outstanding golf professional and teacher, Babb was a very good player.
 He qualified for the 1987 PGA National Club Pro Championship and represented the Colorado PGA in the Colorado Cup Matches during the 1980s.